banyte123/pdsnd_github/README.md

 Include the date you created this project and README file.

 ### Project Title
-Version Control Project by Ieva B
+Version Control Project - Udacity
 Replace the Project Title

 ### Description